Agtanishka/Retail_Transations_EDA/README.md

-🛒 Retail Transaction Dataset Analysis
+# 🛒 Retail Transaction Dataset Analysis
 This repository contains analysis and insights derived from a retail transaction dataset downloaded from Kaggle and analyzed using Python.
 The project aims to explore customer purchasing behavior, identify sales trends, and provide actionable business intelligence using data analysis and visualization techniques.

-📁 Dataset Overview
+# 📁 Dataset Overview

 Source: Kaggle

-Dataset Name: Retail Transactions Datset
+Dataset Name: Retail Transactions Dataset

 Records: 100,000+ transactions